WebView is Finally Coming to SwiftUI

 }

-This view is very flexible and allows you to load URLs and HTML content directly into the initializer.
-You could also configure the underlying WKWebView with a configuration and viewConfiguration, to for instance set up deeper integrations, navigation observation, etc.
+This WebView lets you to load URLs and HTML content, and configure the underlying WKWebView with a configuration and viewConfiguration, to set up deeper integrations, navigation observation, etc.

 A New, Native WebView

-In iOS, macOS, and visionOS 26, there will finally be a new, native WebView component, which gives us access to easy ways to get started, and deep ways to go deeper.
+In iOS, macOS, and visionOS 26, there will finally be a native WebView that is easy to get started with, and that can be configured for more complex use-cases.

 This is how you add a basic WebView to just show some web content at a certain URL: